-Canon G5 X versus Canon 6D Mark II
+Canon G5 X vs 6D Mark II

 The Canon PowerShot G5 X and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in October 2015 and June 2017.
 The G5X is a fixed lens compact, while the 6D Mark II is a DSLR.
 The cameras are based on an one-inch (G5X) and a full frame (6D Mark II) sensor.
-The G5X has a resolution of 20 megapixel, whereas the 6D Mark II provides 26 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G5X has a resolution of 20 megapixels, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon G5 X and the Canon 6D Mark II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably larger (88 percent) than the Canon G5 X. It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the G5X does not feature any corresponding weather-sealing.